Frequently Asked Questions

 What is a candidate’s username and password for UF e-Learning?

-- Provide requested registration information including name, birthdate, email address, and phone number
+• Provide requested registration information including name, birthdate, email address, and phone number

-What subjects are covered on the Knowledge Exam?
+What subjects are covered on the Knowledge portion of the exam?

-General topics for the knowledge portion include General Topics in Biotechnology, Laboratory Skills and Applications, Chemistry and Biochemistry, Biological Systems, and Research and Scientific Method.
+General topics for the knowledge portion include General Topics in Biotechnology, Technical Skills and Applications, Chemistry and Biochemistry, Biological Systems, and Research and Scientific Method.
 See the Knowledge Exam Categories and Subcategories for a detailed list.

-What subjects are covered on the Practical Exam?
+What subjects are covered on the Practical portion of the exam?

 General topics for the practical portion include Biotechnology Skills, Applied Mathematics, Laboratory Equipment, and Workplace Safety and Behavior.
 See the Practical Exam Categories and Subcategories for a detailed list.